The Most Excellent Manner of Seeking Forgiveness

 Fourthly, “… he remains constant upon right guidance …” He remains upright upon that, he does not break it nor turn back from it.
 He remains upon it until he dies.
 Whoever is like that, Allaah forgives his sins and conceals his faults.
 He is one of those who attain the forgiveness of Allaah, the Majestic and Most High.

 O my brothers, I mentioned at the beginning of this lecture that it included the explanation of a tremendous way of seeking forgiveness.
-It is a form of seeking forgiveness that the scholars have mentioned as being the most excellent and most complete Therefore, we should give great importance to memorising the wording, to understanding it correctly and to acting upon it.
+It is a form of seeking forgiveness that the scholars have mentioned as being the most excellent and most complete Therefore, we should give great importance to memorizing the wording, to understanding it correctly and to acting upon it.

 So from Shaddaad ibn Aws from the Prophet that he said, “The noblest and most excellent manner of seeking forgiveness is that the servant says: ‘O Allaah, You are my Lord.
-None has the right to be wrshipped except You.
+None has the right to be worshipped except You.
 You created me, and I am Your slave/worshipper.
 And I am faithful to my covenant and my promise as far as I am able.
 I seek Your refuge from the evil of what I have done.
 I acknowledge before You all the favours

 that You have bestowed upon me.
 And I confess all my sins to You.
 So forgive me, since none can forgive sins except You.’